Lithium-ion capacitor: Pre-lithiation (pre-doping)

 The anode of LIC's is often pre-lithiated in order to prevent the anode from experiencing a large potential drop during charge and discharge cycles.
 When a LIC comes near its maximum or minimum voltage the electrolyte and electrodes start to degrade.
 This will irreversibly damage the device and the degradation products will catalyse further degradation.

 Another reason for pre-lithiation is that high-capacity electrodes irreversibly lose capacity after the initial charge and discharge cycles.
-This is mainly attributed to the formation of a Solid Electrolyte Interphase (SEI) film.
+This is mainly attributed to the formation of a solid electrolyte interphase (SEI) film.
 By pre-lithiation of the electrodes the loss of lithium ions to the SEI formation can be mainly compensated.
 In general, the anode of LIC's is pre-lithiated since the cathode is Li-free and will not take part in lithium insertion/desertion processes.

 Electrolyte

 The third part of nearly any energy storage device is the electrolyte.
 The electrolyte must be able to transport electrons from one electrode to the other but it must not limit the electrochemical species in its reaction rate.
 For LIC's the electrolyte ideally has a high ionic conductivity such that lithium ions can easily reach the anode.
 Normally, one would use aqueous electrolyte to achieve this but water will react with the lithium ions so non-aqueous electrolytes are often used.
 The electrolyte used in a LIC is a lithium-ion salt solution that can be combined with other organic components and is generally identical to that used in lithium-ion batteries.

 In general, organic electrolytes are used which have a lower electrical conductivity (10 to 60 mS/cm) than aqueous electrolytes (100 to 1000 mS/cm) but are much more stable.
-Often linear (ethylene carbonate) and cyclic(dimethyl carbonate) carbonates are added to increase conductivity and these even enhance SEI formation stability.
-Where the latter means that there is a smaller chance that much SEI is formed after the initial cycles.
+Often cyclic (ethylene carbonate) and linear (dimethyl carbonate) carbonates are added to increase conductivity and these even enhance SEI formation stability — there is a smaller chance that much SEI is formed after the initial cycles.
 Another category of electrolytes are the inorganic glass and ceramic electrolytes.
-These are not mentioned very often but they do have their applications and have their own advantages and disadvantages compared to organic electrolytes which mainly comes from their porous structure.
+These features have their applications and have their own advantages and disadvantages compared to organic electrolytes which mainly comes from their porous structure.

 A separator prevents direct electrical contact between the anode and the cathode.
 It must be chemically inert in order to prevent it from reacting with the electrolyte which will lower the capabilities of the LIC.
-However, the separator should let ions through but not the electrons that are formed since this would create a short circuit.
+However, the separator should let chemical ions through but not the electrons that are formed since this would create a short circuit.